hazelcast/hazelcast-nodejs-client/README.md

 });
 ```

-As you see, there is a parameter in the `addItemListener` function: `includeValue`.
+As you see, there is a parameter in the `addEntryListener` function: `includeValue`.
 It is a boolean parameter, and if it is `true`, the map event contains the entry value.

 #### 7.5.2.2.
 Entry Listener